howset/inception/README.md

 ### Nginx
 - Follows basically similar idea with mdb.
-- the security cert is generated at runtime which are advantegeous in respect:
+- The security cert is generated at runtime which are advantegeous in respect:
 	- no key stored in the git repo
 	- each environment gets a unique key (cluster comp, laptop, vm)
 	- destroyed with docker-compose down -v, regenerated fresh
 - but of course unstable (changes all the time) and not reflective of real situation (that uses CA - Certificate Authority)

 #### Dockerfile
--- Similar with mdb --
+- Follows the same idea overall:
+	- from a base image,
+	- install necessary packages,
+	- then deal with setting up the init script,
+	- the configs too,
+	- then entrypoint
+- Since there is a bonus, an additional config file has to be copied too, but separately (to a temp directory)

 <details>
 <summary>🗟Dockerfile (nginx)</summary>